dinoise/Lending-Agent-Engine/README.md

 ### Adding New Tools

 #### For Existing Agents:
-1. Add the tool function to the appropriate agent's tools file (e.g., `maxiagent/sub_agent/credit_advice_agent/tools/credit_advice_tools.py`)
+1. Add the tool function to the appropriate agent's tools file (e.g., `maxiagent/sub_agents/credit_advice_agent/tools/credit_advice_tools.py`)
+2. Ensure the tools class inherits from `BaseAgentTools`
-2. Register it in the agent's `_tools` dictionary
+3. Register it in the agent's `_tools` dictionary under an appropriate category
-3. Update the agent's prompt instructions in the corresponding prompts file
+4. Update the agent's prompt instructions in the corresponding prompts file

 #### For New Specialized Agents:
-1. Create a new agent directory under `maxiagent/sub_agent/`
+1. Create a new agent directory under `maxiagent/sub_agents/`
 2. Follow the established structure:
    ```
    new_agent/